 It is important to check specific requirements with the relevant local council well before the event.

-Food businesses operating mobile food vending vehicles may need to appoint a Food Safety Supervisor (FSS) if the food they prepare and serve is:
+Food businesses operating at markets and temporary events will need to appoint a Food Safety Supervisor (FSS) if the food they prepare and serve is:

 - not sold and served in the supplier's original package.

 One FSS needs to be appointed for each premises (such as the tent or stall structure).
 If you have more than one premises at the event, then a different FSS needs to be appointed for each premises.

 You must keep a copy of the certificate at the stall.

 See Food Safety Supervisors for information on how to obtain a certificate.